BDC Hamburger Icon

 Here are a few ways retailers can take advantage of forecasting platforms:

-• Send targeted “cold weather” marketing emails.
-If a retailer is privy to wintry weather conditions in specific locales, they can send out email marketing campaigns to their targeted audience in those areas to promote online specials and discounts and thus entice them to shop online.
+• Send targeted “cold weather” marketing emails: If a retailer is privy to wintry weather conditions in specific locales, it can send email marketing campaigns to its target audience in those areas to promote online specials and discounts, enticing them to shop online.

-• Stock up when winter is imminent.
-Retailers that know an early winter is imminent can prepare by stocking their shelves and online inventories with popular holiday gifts and cold weather necessities.
+• Stock up when winter is imminent: Retailers who know an early winter is imminent can prepare by stocking their shelves and online inventories with popular holiday gifts and cold-weather necessities.

-• Advertise on forecasting platforms.
-Some weather forecasting services can even help retailers with targeted advertising.
+• Advertise on forecasting platforms: Some weather forecasting services can help retailers with targeted advertising.
 If weather conditions are pertinent to a business’s products or services, they can place targeted ads on a weather forecasting platform.
-For example, if the weather forecast includes high humidity, the platform can run a prepaid ad for a business’s high-humidity hair products.
+For example, if the weather forecast includes high humidity, the platform can run a prepaid ad for a business’s anti-frizz hair products.

 Did You Know?Did you know

-Weather apps, channels and services provide short-term weather alerts and long-term forecasts up to six months in advance, enabling seamless inventory planning.
+Weather apps, channels and services provide short-term weather alerts and long-term forecasts up to six months in advance, enabling seamless inventory and budget planning for affected businesses.

-Some industries thrive in warm weather, including theme parks, festivals, ice cream shops, outdoor malls, and many restaurants and bars.
-When it’s warm, people want to be outside to experience the good weather and seek out places that accommodate outdoor fun.
-These businesses see a decline in sales, or even shut down, once the weather starts to change.
+Some industries thrive in warm weather, including theme parks, festivals, ice cream shops, outdoor malls and many restaurants and bars.
+When it’s warm, people want to be outside to experience the pleasant weather and seek out places that accommodate outdoor fun.
+However, once the weather starts to change, these businesses see a decline in sales and may even shut down.

-Similarly, ski resorts and cold weather retailers thrive in the winter and may shut down or scale back drastically in warmer weather.
+Similarly, ski resorts and cold-weather retailers thrive in the winter and may close or scale back drastically in warmer weather.

-Weather’s impact on consumer behavior also may have emotional connotations.
-For example, a cloudy, dreary week may prompt some consumers to make purchases to brighten their moods, or a sunny, warm stretch of weather may put consumers in the mood to go shopping at brick-and-mortar shops.
+Weather’s impact on consumer behavior may also have emotional connotations.
+For example, a cloudy, dreary week may prompt some consumers to make online purchases to brighten their moods or a sunny, warm stretch of weather may entice shoppers to venture out to brick-and-mortar shops.

 FYIDid you know